-As of December 31, 2020, we had 39 full-time employees and one part-time employee.
+As of December 31, 2021, we had 39 full-time employees and two part-time employees.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We believe our relationship with our employees is good.